mpaguilar/msa-toy/APP_SPEC.md

 # Core Structure

-The working memory will be implemented as a persistent data structure that tracks the agent's state throughout the reasoning process, completely separate from the LLM's context window.
+The working memory is implemented as a persistent data structure that tracks the agent's state throughout the reasoning process, completely separate from the LLM's context window.
+It is structured using Pydantic models for type safety and serialization.

 ## Implementation Approach

 ### Persistent Storage

-* Use an in-memory data structure (Python classes/objects) that persists for the duration of the agent's task
+* Use in-memory data structure (Python classes/objects) that persists for the duration of the agent's task
-* Structure as a Pydantic model for type safety and serialization
+* Structure as Pydantic models for type safety and serialization
 * Include methods for updating, querying, and summarizing the state

 ### Memory Operations